Emergency icon Important Updates

 Rob is a rabbi at Anshe Chesed Fairmount Temple in Beachwood, Ohio.

-Rob is a rabbi at Anshe Chesed Fairmount Temple in Beachwood, Ohio.
+Rob serves as senior rabbi at Anshe Chesed Fairmount Temple, in Beachwood, OH, and was appointed senior rabbi in the founding of Congregation Mishkan Or.
 (Courtesy: Rob Nosanchuk)

 Rob and his wife.